-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-What is the minimum share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments) - What is the minimum share of investments in transitional and enabling activities?

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?